dofusdude/dofusdude-js/docs/AlmanaxApi.md

   'rangeFrom': new Date("2013-10-20"), // Date | yyyy-mm-dd
   'rangeTo': new Date("2013-10-20"), // Date | yyyy-mm-dd
   'rangeSize': -1, // Number | Size of the returned range.
 Disable to fully use the range by setting size to -1.
-  'timezone': "Europe/Paris" // String | determine what the current time is.
+  'timezone': "Europe/Paris", // String | determine what the current time is.
 If you live in Brazil, \"today\" will be hours apart from Paris.
 Use your timezone to get results relative to your location.
+  'level': 56 // Number | character level for the reward_xp field
 };
 apiInstance.getAlmanaxRange(language, opts, (error, data, response) => {
   if (error) {